danboyle8637/love-of-travel/content/about/_index.md

 I have experienced things I never thought I would have.
 From walking on the Great Wall of China to standing on a dormant volcano in Panama looking at the Pacific and Atlantic ocean at the same time, the list is long and full.

+### Yes.
+I farmed goats!

 I found roots for awhile as an entrepreneur making goat milk skin products and tending to a herd of goats.
 When a person farms livestock they are not traveling far as those goats take up all of your time.

 The knowledge gained from that experience is close to the same type of knowledge you gain from traveling.

-An experience is an experience and I wouldn’t trade the years I gave to that herd of goats for anything.
+{{< calloutBox headline="My Goat Lessons" >}}An experience is an experience and I wouldn’t trade the years I gave to that herd of goats for anything.

 There are times I think I learned everything I needed to know about life from a herd of goats.
+{{</ calloutBox >}}

+### I'm ready for my next adventures

-But those days are behind me now and I am back on the International travel train.
+I am back on the International travel train.
 The next stop is a Mt.
 Kilimanjaro climb.
 This will be continent number 5 and country 16, 17, and 18.

 I met my husband about 4 years ago and we are in the early stages of building a glamping spa in the Smoky Mountains of Tennessee.
 We visited the area last year for my birthday for a long weekend and came across a property we liked.